Updated on 11 April 2023

-You give us your information when you buy a ticket, make a purchase from our shop, buy something online or on our website, sign up for one of our events, update your preferences on our website, tell us your story, make a donation or communicate with us.
-We also keep your details when you sign up to receive email from us.
-If you have signed up to our we will note this in your customer record.
-For more information on Access Scheme
+You give us your information when you buy a ticket, make a purchase from our shop, buy something online, sign up for one of our events, update your preferences on our website, tell us your story, make a donation, apply for a job, or communicate with us.
+We also keep your details when you sign up to receive emails from us.
+If you have signed up to our Access Scheme we will note this in your customer record.

 We keep a record of the emails we send you, and we may track whether you receive or open them so we can make sure we are sending you the most relevant information.
 We may then track any subsequent actions online, such as buying a ticket.

-We may also obtain personal information about you from other sources, such as if a family member or friend contacts us on your behalf.
-We may combine information you provide to us with information available from external sources in order to gain a better understanding of our audiences, visitors and supporters to improve our fundraising and marketing methods.
+We may also receive information from external sources which enables us to gain a better understanding of our audiences, visitors and supporters and to improve our fundraising and marketing methods.
 These sources include:

 Information available publicly

 How we keep your details safe and secure

 Your personal data will be held and processed on Southbank Centre’s systems or systems managed by suppliers on behalf of Southbank Centre.
 We maintain a customer relationship management (CRM) system to hold contact details and a record of your interactions with Southbank Centre such as ticket purchases, donations, memberships, queries, complaints and attendance at special events.
 Where possible we aim to keep a single record for each customer.

-Your data is always held securely.
+We always seek to hold your data securely.
 Access to customer information is strictly controlled.
 The CRM system can only be accessed by people who need it to do their job.
-Certain data, for example some sensitive information, is additionally controlled and is only made visible to members of staff who have a reason to work with it.
+Certain data, for example sensitive information, is additionally controlled and is only made visible to members of staff who have a reason to work with it.

 We aim to be clear when we collect your data and not to do anything you wouldn’t reasonably expect.